 6. Temperament, trainability and energy level

 8. Dog proofing your house

-It is necessary to dog proof your houses, just like a baby, dogs are not accustomed to many things, they are not aware of potential dangers around them, they can get hit or worse can happen if they are not under your supervision so make sure your house is dog proof.
-Dog proofing means keeping electric sockets and appliances far away from the reach of dog to prevent electric shocks, medicines and other items that can cause harm to the dog should not be easily accessible to him, the door should be secure enough to prevent dog from fleeing, sharp objects should be kept under cabinets to keep them away from dog’s reach, and such other provisions so that the dog is away from any accidental harm.
+It is necessary to dog proof your houses.
+Just like babies, dogs are not accustomed to many things; they are not aware of potential dangers around them.
+They can get hit or worse can happen if they are not under your supervision so make sure your house is dog proof.
+Dog proofing means keeping electric sockets and appliances far away from the reach of the dog to prevent electric shocks.
+Medicines and other items that can cause harm to the dog should not be easily accessible to him.
+The door should be secure enough to prevent the dog from fleeing; sharp objects should be kept under cabinets to keep them out of the dog’s reach, and other provisions should be made so that the dog is safe from any accidental harm.

 9. Walk, exercise and dog training

 Dogs need daily exercises and walking, so make sure you have enough time to take your dog for a one-hour walk.
 The level of exercise depends on the energy level of the dog, but in general all dogs need daily walking and exercises to let their energy out.
 If your dog doesn’t get ample time for exercise, he can turn degenerative and depressed and you would never want that.